 Below are the common causes of infertility in men (5):

 1- Semen: 75% of cases of male’s infertility are due to abnormal semen.
 It can be due to low sperm count, low sperm mobility, no sperm during ejaculation or abnormal sperm.

 2- Causes of abnormal semen could be: The possible causes can be testicular surgery, testicular cancer, and testicular infection.
 Overheating of testicles in hot tubs, frequent saunas can affect.
 Ejaculation disorder, due to varicocele, genetic abnormality, hypogonadism, cystic fibrosis, radiotherapy, medications and use of illegal drugs.

 There are several factors that can increase the risk of infertility in both male and female.

 1- Age: Woman after 30 starts dropping fertility and continues to do so.
-While a 50 year old man is less fertile than a man in 20.
+While a 50-year-old man is less fertile than a man in 20.
+(6)

-2- Smoking: Similar for both male and female infertility cause.
-It can also undermine the fertility treatment.
+2- Smoking: Similar to both male and female infertility cause.
+It can also undermine fertility treatment.
+(7)

 5- Eating disorders

 6- Over exercising or not exercising